Skip to main content

 Loading calculator...

-A user picks “P@ssw0rd!” for a production database — uppercase, lowercase, digits, symbols, so the strength meter shows green.
+A user picks “P@ssw0rd!” for a production database.
+Uppercase, lowercase, digits, symbols, so the strength meter shows green.
 An attacker with a leaked hash cracks it in under a second because the pattern is in every wordlist on the planet.
-Raw charset math is not real password entropy.
+Raw charset math isn't real password entropy.
 Actual resistance depends on whether the pattern is predictable, not whether it ticks complexity checkboxes.

 Enter a password to see entropy in bits, crack times under different attack scenarios, and which patterns were detected.